charan2228/TIC-TAC-TOE-AI.py/README.md

-This repository contains various Python projects that demonstrate different applications, including a rule-based chatbot, image captioning using deep learning, and an AI-powered Tic-Tac-Toe game.
+This repository contains various Python projects that demonstrate different applications, including a rule-based chatbot, image captioning using deep learning, and an AI-powered Tic-Tac-Toe gam**e.

 Projects:
 CHATBOT WITH RULE-BASED RESPONSES